RLabNYC/Rlab_FaceTracking_fuse/README.md

    - Fuse to Mixamo
    - Mixamo to Maya
    - Editing Blendshapes in Maya from Fuse
-   - MakeHuman to Blender
-   - Blender to Maya
-   - Editing Blendshapes in Maya from MakeHuman
    - Merging Blendshapes
 2. Python Scripting
    - Knowledge and Filestructuring